-Examples of acceptable analyses can be found under "Frequently asked questions" in the "Finance" section of the CFI website (http://www.innovation.ca/en/node/100).
+Examples of acceptable analyses can be found under "Complementary information" in the "Our funds" section of the CFI website (www.innovation.ca/en/OurFunds/FAQs).

 6.5.7 Appraisals

 For category 2 items, there may be a requirement for a third-party appraisal of the value of the item if no alternative valuation method is available (see section 6.5.3).
 Appraisals are not required at the proposal stage.
 They may only be required after a project has been approved by the CFI.
 In general, the CFI advises that appraisals be done close to the date of transfer of ownership to the institution.